-In order to hit home with his point Jesus gives to the religious people a third story.
+In order to hit home his point Jesus gives to the religious people a third story.
 The number 3 according to Biblical application is the number of completion.
-In the Hebrew language the number 3 is shelos which means harmony, new life, and completeness.
+In the Hebrew language, the number 3 is shelos which means harmony, new life, and completeness.

 Jesus talks about a man who had 2 sons.
 The elder son was the heir to his father’s estate and the younger while having no legitimate inheritance was provided for by means of the Father’s kindness.